 As usual, the neo-colonial mind grasps this as its own product.
 The conclusion that "India is not suited to the application of the Washington Consensus" is presented as original thought "emerging from Indian reality."
 Imperialist finance capital is renamed by some as "global capital."
-Defying all indicators of deepening dependency, it is even claimed that

 54 "IMF's Auto critique of neo-liberalism?," Pritam Singh, EPW, Vol: 51, No 32.
-An article in the IMF's official magazine has admitted that "the claim that neo-liberalism always contributed to economic growth is difficult to sustain." (p 39)
+An article in the IMF's official magazine has admitted that "the claim that neo-liberalism always contributed to economic growth is difficult to sustain." (p.
+39)